enricofrigoli/chg_project/script/task09_R.md

 *GATK ASEReadCounter* calculates read counts per allele.
-The `.vcf` file is needed to specify the positions to evaluate: in this case, the SNPs identified during task 3 on the control sample.
-Only biallelic heterozygous SNPs are considered by the allele counter, so it is quicker to extract them before with in order to avoid warning messages:
+The `.vcf` file is needed to specify the positions to evaluate: in this case, the SNPs identified as described in `task03.md` on the control sample.

+Only biallelic heterozygous SNPs are considered by the allele counter, so it is quicker to extract them before with in order to avoid warning
+messages:

 ``` bash
 grep -E "(^#|0/1)" Control.UniGen.vcf > ./task09/control.het.vcf